-Those who are especially interested in pursuing corporate law, real estate law, tax law and other such fields dealing with business and economics, may want to consider economics as a major.
+Those who are especially interested in pursuing corporate, real estate, and tax law, as well as other such fields dealing with business and economics, may consider the economics major.
 Economics has a further benefit in that many of the analyses in which economists engage in have a strong mathematical and theoretical aspect to them.
-These quantitative skills tend to sharpen one's reasoning and analytical skills, which are helpful in doing well on the Law School Admission Test (LSAT) and in legal studies.
+These quantitative skills tend to sharpen reasoning and analytical skills, which are helpful in doing well on the Law School Admission Test (LSAT) and in legal studies.

-Political science has an immediate and direct relevance to the legal field, because laws and regulations are written by government officials and legislators and the courts that enforce laws are part of the judicial branch of government.
+Political science has an immediate and direct relevance to the legal field, because laws and regulations are written by government officials, legislators, and the courts that enforce laws are part of the judicial branch of government.
 There are political science courses that deal directly with constitutional law and the judicial process.
-Also, many students pursue legal studies in preparation for careers in government service of one type or another: as elected officials, as aides to elected officials, as judges or other judicial officials, or as one of the myriad of administrative officials on the state, local, or national level.
+Also, many students pursue legal studies in preparation for careers in government service of one type or another: as elected officials, aides to elected officials, judges or other judicial officials, or as one of the myriad administrative officials on the state, local, or national levels.
 Students with career interests along these lines may find political science an especially relevant major.
 It is also the most popular major for students planning to attend law school.

 Those who are especially interested in criminal or family law and dispute resolution might want to consider a psychology major.Psychology seeks to develop an understanding of human behavior and motivations, as well as insights into troubled or dysfunctional human relationships.
 In addition, psychology helps individuals to bridge cultural, economic, and social differences.
 A heightened sensitivity to these issues can assist an attorney in dealing with clients, as well as other attorneys, experts, and adversaries from all walks of life.

 Sociology can be an especially helpful major to those interested in a wide variety of legal fields that deal with social institutions.
 As with psychology, it can be especially helpful for those interested in some aspect of criminal or family law or dispute resolution.
 It can also be helpful for those interested in civil rights law, welfare law, or estate planning and probate.
-As is true with psychology, sociology helps individuals to bridge cultural, economic, and social differences, which, in turn, can assist an attorney in dealing with clients, other attorneys, experts, and adversaries from all walks of life.
+As is true with psychology, sociology helps individuals to bridge cultural, economic, and social differences, which can assist an attorney in dealing with clients, other attorneys, experts, and adversaries.